joergkrause/nyaf/docs/md/docs/lib/lifecycle.md

 Note, that the method has lower case "l".
 The `LifeCycle`-enum (upper case "L") has these fields:

-* `Init`: Start, ctor is being called.
+* `Init`: Start, the constructor is called.
 * `Connect`: Component connects to backend
 * `SetData`: A change in the data object occurred.
 * `Load`: The render process is done and the component has been loaded
-* `PreRender`: The render method has been called and content is written to `innerHTML`.
+* `PreRender`: The render method has been called and content is not yet written to `innerHTML`.
 * `Disconnect`: Component is going to be unloaded.
 * `Disposed`: After calling the `dispose` method.

-The life cycle is available through an event `lifecycle`.
+The life cycle is also available through an event `lifecycle`.
 It's exposed via a property called `onlifecycle` on the element level, too.
 The events are fired after the internal hook has been called.